DioryMe/diory-browser-electron/docs/upgrade-packages.md

 ### How often this should be done?

-At least once a quarter OR when major
+At least once a quarter OR when another major version of Electron or React is published (e.g. 10 when we have 8)

 ### Why we should do this?